 Ultra-quiet and flexible, the Mackie 8•Bus is the definitive 8•bus console, used by more artists, groups, composers, and production facilities than any other brand.
-Designed to eliminate the last barrier between you and your creativity—the 24•8 mixer offers results on par with $100,000+ consoles.
+Designed to eliminate the last barrier between you and your creativity—the 32•8 mixer can hold its own against significantly higher priced consoles.

 LOADED WITH PROFESSIONAL FEATURES